koraixayo/RedChillies-IP/Whitepaper.md

 * Live Games Happening/Completed Games: This section displays live games happening in real time or recently completed games.

 Prize Pool: Prize Pool is a sumation of ZIL amounts of lost pool.
-When a winning player claims the reward, smart contract will distribute "initial amount" of that wallet plus prize pool amount based on percentage of bet in winning pool.
+When a winning player claims the reward, smart contract will distribute "initial amount" of that wallet plus prize pool amount based on percentage of bet in winning pool.</br>
 Winner's Amount = Prediction Amount + (80% of ZIL from Lost Pools) * (Prediction Amount/Total ZIL amount of Winning Pool)

 > If no one bets in a hosted game or if no one bets against a bet, rewards are distributed under same logic of 80% to Winning Pool's wallets, 10% to Game Host, 5% to REDC Holders and 5% to Game Oracle.
 If there is no Winning Pool to receive 80% of Prize Pool, funds will remain in REDC wallet & undistributed ZIL will be used to grant developers or buy back REDC tokens from the exchanges to refill Locked Reward Wallets in future.